 Of course, these data say nothing about the absolute accuracy of the BIA scales or the Bod Pod, they are merely comparing the different devices.
 If we wanted to say something about the accuracy of the devices, we’d need to be comparing them to the gold standard measurement technique (DEXA) and we don’t have that data at this time.
 BIA scales and Bod Pod typically have an accepted accuracy of 3 BF% or so and we need to remember that.
 It could be theoretically possible that the scales are hitting the absolute BF% right on and the Bod Pod is the device that is missing the target.
 Looking at the first graph, it looks like for ATH B and H, the Bod Pod reading is quite a bit from the mean of all the devices.
 These two subjects may be poorly defined by the Bod Pod for some reason (maybe they have giant afros which mess with the air displacement) and BIA does a better job, we just don’t know.

-While we don’t know about the accuracy, the BIA scales are overwhelming precise from my and others experience.
-If you measure the same way every day (i.e. methodology including hydration), the readings day to day will be consistent allowing you to follow trends in the data to see how your BF and lean mass are changing over time.
-For those unsure about the difference between Accuracy and Precision can read up here.
+While we don’t know about the accuracy, the BIA scales are overwhelmingly precise from my and others’ experience.
+If you measure the same way every day (i.e. methodology including hydration), the readings day to day will be consistent, allowing you to follow trends in the data to see how your BF and lean mass are changing over time.
+For those unsure about the difference between Accuracy and Precision you can read up here.